At LinkedIn Group Adaptive Traffic Signal Control Systems, Dr. Andrei Reztsov, an applied mathematician posted a link for his new paper

 The “issue” is even more trivia, if the arterial has a high platoon ratio (i.e., the percentage of through traffic volume all the way from the first intersection to the last), while the boundary intersections have high minor street demand thus eliminating “early-return-to-green” at the boundary intersections – this essentially results in the platoon formed at the boundary, progressing through the designed green band regardless of whether other intersections in-between having “early-return-to-green” or not.

-Last, it is worth noting that, early-return-to-green might help increase the arterial capacity by helping shared turning vehicles, largely due to the largess of extra green saved from minor phases.
+Last, it is worth noting that, early-return-to-green might help increase the arterial capacity by helping shared-lane turning vehicles, largely due to the largess of extra green saved from minor phases.
 And, that is the beauty of the actuated control.

 Some papers proposed some methodologies, and showed that the new offsets proposed by the methodologies resulted in less delays and number of stops.

 In my conclusion, “early-return-to-green” is mostly not a bad thing for the designed arterial progression.
 It even has some advantages that were not explicitly noted before.
-The benefits of the “early-return-to-green” comes from the benefits of actuated control, while at the worst the impact on the designed coordination pattern is probably just the unjustified driver perception of “bad” signal timing, and at best the extra green saved from minor streets help increase intersection capacities, especially when the arterial direction has heavy volumes already.
+The benefits of the “early-return-to-green” comes from the benefits of actuated control, while, at the worst the potential impact on the designed coordination pattern is probably just the unjustified driver perception of “bad” signal timing, and at best the extra green saved from minor streets help increase intersection capacities, especially when the arterial direction has heavy volumes already.
 It might also help shared turning vehicles.